 - Be sure the homeowner knows the the plan.

-- One of the most tedious steps of the appraisal process is confirming an appointment with the occupants of the home.
+- One of the steps of the appraisal process is confirming an appointment with the occupants of the home.
 Many homeowners are understandably apprehensive with the fact an unknown persons wants to come in their home, look around, and take numerous notes.
-With the belief that it will make the house appraise higher, some homeowners think they have to make the place spotless before the inspection.
-And will put off the inspection until they can get around to cleaning.
+With the belief that it will make the house appraise higher, some homeowners think they have to make the place spotless before the inspection, and will put off the inspection until they can get around to cleaning.

-Coming from you -- a person they have been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can decrease the time it takes to inspect a home.
+Coming from you, a person they have been working with on their loan with some knowledge of the appraisal process, who we are, and that dusting and polishing won't increase their home's value, can decrease the time it takes to have access to a home.
 I encourage you to point them to our website, where we have many pages of helpful information for homeowners as well as others describing the appraisal process.
-Have them call us if they want to meet our staff and learn more about our services.
-And tell them it's to their benefit to set the appointment as soon as possible!
+Have them call us if they want to talk with our staff, and learn more about our services.
+Tell you clients it's to their benefit to set the appointment as soon as possible!

 - Use our website to keep tabs on your report's status.